Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 7. Select the **Learn more about certification** follow-up link.
 The follow-up answer with a link to the certification page should be returned.
 8. When you're done testing the knowledge base, close the test pane.

-## Deploy and test the knowledge base
+## Task 7: Deploy and test the knowledge base

 The knowledge base provides a back-end service that client applications can use to answer questions.
 Now you are ready to publish your knowledge base and access its REST interface from a client.